KaryFramling/py-ciu/README.md

 negative.

 ## Usage

+***Remark: the package "packaging" is being modified just now, so that all examples are generated directly from the Jupyter notebook [py-ciu_README_notebook.ipynb](py-ciu_README_notebook.ipynb).
+The contents of this "Usage" Chapter will be replaced by that in the near future!***

 First, install the required dependencies.
 NOTE: this is to be run in your environment's terminal; some environments such as Google Colab might require an exclamation mark before the command, such as `!pip install`.